philippe-lemaire/cairn-eo/cairn-srd.md

 If an attack is **impaired** , the damage die is reduced to 1d4, regardless of weapon.
 If the attack is **enhanced**, the attacker rolls 1d12.
 Attacks with the **blast** quality affect all area targets, rolling separately for each.

 **DAMAGE**
-If an attack reduces a Ludantaj Karacteroj’s HP exactly to 0, refer to the [**Scars**](/cairn-srd#scars-1) table.
+If an attack reduces a Ludantaj Karacteroj’s TP exactly to 0, refer to the [**Scars**](/cairn-srd#scars-1) table.

-Damage that reduces a target's HP **below** 0 decreases their FOR by the remainder.
+Damage that reduces a target's TP **below** 0 decreases their FOR by the remainder.
 They must then make a FOR save to avoid **critical damage.**  Failure takes them out of combat, dying if left untreated.

 Having FOR 0 means **death;** having LER 0 is paralysis; having VOL 0 is delirium.